13 of the Best Aloe Varieties for Landscaping and Containers

 This species sports short, white-speckled green leaves that sometimes change to a golden tone.

-A close up horizontal image of tiger tooth aloe plants growing in a large clump outdoors.
+A close up horizontal image of tiger tooth aloe plants growing outdoors.

 A rather prickly looking variety, you’ll find teeth along all margins and sometimes on the inner and outer surfaces of the short, triangular leaves – but this species is menacing in appearance alone.
 The spines are flexible and rarely prick the skin.